-When I do lens tests and review, this is often when they can potentially interest me personally for a purchase.
-For this review I select the “Sigma 18-35mm f/1.8 Art Lens”.
-It would not be very relevant in my opinion to try a lens that does not easily fit into your current photo practice.
+When I do lens tests and reviews, they can often interest me personally for a purchase.
+For this review, I select the “Sigma 18-35mm f/1.8 Art Lens”.
+It would not be very relevant, in my opinion, to try a lens that does not easily fit into your current photo practice.

-If you know the importance I attach to a large maximum aperture, you may well suspect that I rushed into the opportunity to try the world’s first f/1.8 zoom.
+If you know the importance I attach to a large maximum aperture, you may reasonably suspect that I rushed into the opportunity to try the world’s first f/1.8 zoom.

 Indeed, Sigma released in 2013 the first zoom in the world whose maximum aperture is f/1.8 at all focal lengths (which does not mean that you cannot close the diaphragm.
 Eh 😉.

 A Small Revolution

 And it’s a small revolution.
 Usually, large aperture zooms are limited to f/2.8, and honestly, it’s already quite a bit.
-A large maximum aperture allows both to work more simply in low light, and to have more possibilities in terms of depth of field.
+A large maximum aperture allows both to work more simply in low light and more possibilities in terms of depth of field.
 In short, it’s all technically and artistically beneficial.

 However, at f/2.8, we still do not reach what fixed focal lengths can do, which open at f/1.8 or higher.
-This is why we often prefer these for the portrait, because they allow a much smaller depth of field.
-Only they have the disadvantage of being less flexible, since one cannot quickly adapt to a change by zooming or de-zooming.
+We often prefer these for the portrait because they allow a much smaller depth of field.
+They have the disadvantage of being less flexible since one cannot quickly adapt to a change by zooming or de-zooming.

-And here, Sigma throws a rock into the pond (the pad was too small 😉 by offering us no more or less than a zoom opening at f/1.8: The Sigma 18-35mm f/1.8 DC HSM Art.
-In short, the best of the 2 worlds.
+And here, Sigma throws a rock into the pond (the pad was too small. 😉 By offering us no more or less than a zoom opening at f/1.8: The Sigma 18-35mm f/1.8 DC HSM Art.
+In short, the best of the two worlds.

 You guessed it; the optical engineers are not magicians (although here they amaze me!), compromises had to be made to propose this approach.

-First of all, the lens is reserved for APS-C sensor SLRs, which still remains the majority of the market.
-You will have noticed, while the usual zooms usually propose to go from 17 to 50 or 55 mm, this one stops at 35 mm.
+First of all, the lens is reserved for APS-C sensor SLRs, which remains the majority of the market.
+You will have noticed, while the standard zooms usually propose to go from 17 to 50 or 55 mm, this one stops at 35 mm.